-10. Jacob was himself deceived by Laban when he gave Leah to him instead of Rachel.
+Jacob was deceived by Laban when he gave Leah to him instead of Rachel.

 Laban continued to make Jacob jump through hoops until he finally broke away, returning to his homeland.
 There was contention between the two sisters and because of his favoritism toward Rachel, God prevented her from becoming pregnant.
 God later gave her two sons.
 Jacob favored them over Leah’s sons.
 Her sons resented Joseph and intended to kill him, but instead sold him into slavery, telling Jacob he was killed by wild animals.
 Jacob mourned deeply, then clung to Benjamin.

-Rebekah was tormented by Esau’s wives, and after she sent Jacob to find a wife from her relatives, she never saw him again.
+Rebekah was tormented by Esau’s wives, and after she sent Jacob to find a wife from her relatives, it seems she never saw him again.